How to Win Friends and Influence People: The Only Book You Need to Lead You to Success

 Throw down a challenge.

-How to change people without giving offence:
+How to change people without offending:

 Begin with praise and honest appreciation.